jarviscanada/jarvis_data_eng_EbrahimAzarbar/README.md

 # Ebrahim Azarbar .
 Jarvis Consulting

 My name is Ebrahim Azarbar and I am a Computer Science graduate from York University.
 During my studies I built a strong foundation in programming, data structures, and systems concepts.
-I have professional experience working as a software engineer at Hivelink Tech Solution where I worked on backend development, databases, and deploying applications using AWS.
-I also worked with infrastructure tools like Terraform and CI/CD pipelines to support real client projects.
+I have professional experience working as a software engineer at Hivelink Tech Solution where I worked on backend development and deploying applications using AWS.
 What excites me about software is the ability to turn ideas into working systems that people actually use.
 I enjoy problem solving, learning how things work under the hood, and improving systems over time.
 I am motivated by continuous learning and hands-on experience.

 ## Skills